Tate Duality In Positive Dimension Over Function Fields: Duality Pairings and Weil Restriction

 Suppose that we have a finite morphism $f: X' \rightarrow X$ between Noetherian schemes.
-Let $\mathscr{F}'$ be an fppf abelian sheaf on $X'$, and let $\mathscr{F} := f_*\mathscr{F}'$.
+Let $\mathscr{F}'$ be an fppf abelian sheaf on $X'$, and let $\mathscr{F} : = f_*\mathscr{F}'$.
 We have a functorial map ${\rm{N}}_{X'/X}: f_*\widehat{\mathscr{F}'} \rightarrow \widehat{\mathscr{F}}$ which is an isomorphism when $f$ is \'etale, by Proposition \ref{charactersseparableweilrestriction}.
 We also have a canonical map ${\rm{H}}^i(X, \mathscr{F}) \rightarrow {\rm{H}}^i(X', \mathscr{F}')$ which we will always, for notational simplicity, simply denote by $\phi$.
 If $f$ is \'etale, then $f_*$ is an exact functor between categories of fppf abelian sheaves (since this may be checked after pullback to a finite Galois covering $X'' \rightarrow X'$ splitting $X'/X$, and after such pullback $\mathscr{F}$ just becomes a product of pullbacks of $\mathscr{F}'$ along the $X$-morphisms $X'' \rightarrow X'$), hence $\phi$ is an isomorphism in this case.

-\begin{remark} If $\mathscr{F}'$ is a smooth group scheme and $f$ is finite, then $\phi$ is an isomorphism.
-Indeed, our assumption on $\mathscr{F}'$ implies that we may take our cohomology to be \'etale rather than fppf, and then we use the fact that pushforward through a finite map is an exact functor between categories of \'etale sheaves. \end{remark}
+\begin{appendixremark} If $\mathscr{F}'$ is a smooth group scheme and $f$ is finite, then $\phi$ is an isomorphism.
+Indeed, our assumption on $\mathscr{F}'$ implies that we may take our cohomology to be \'etale rather than fppf, and then we use the fact that pushforward through a finite map is an exact functor between categories of \'etale sheaves. \end{appendixremark}

 Note in particular that this discussion applies when $X' = \Spec(k')$, $X = \Spec(k)$, and $\mathscr{F}' = G'$ for some finite extension $k'/k$ of fields and some commutative $k'$-group scheme $G'$ of finite type.
-Then the sheaf $G := f_*G'$ is better known as the Weil restriction of scalars $\R_{k'/k}(G')$, and it is a $k$-group scheme of finite type.
+Then the sheaf $G : = f_*G'$ is better known as the Weil restriction of scalars $\R_{k'/k}(G')$, and it is a $k$-group scheme of finite type.
 One may also define another norm map ${\rm{N}}_{k'/k}: \R_{k'/k}(\Gm) \rightarrow \Gm$ between commutative $k$-group schemes that is defined functorially on $k$-algebras $R$ by the norm map $(k' \otimes_k R)^{\times} \rightarrow R^{\times}$ which sends an element $r'$ of the finite free $R$-algebra $k' \otimes_k R$ to the determinant of the $R$-linear map on $k' \otimes_k R$ defined by multiplication by $r'$.
 Before turning to our main compatiblity results, we need the following proposition.

-\begin{proposition} Let $k'/k$ be a finite extension of local fields.
+\begin{appendixproposition} Let $k'/k$ be a finite extension of local fields.
 Then the following diagram commutes: